FreeAndFair/ColoradoRLA/test/e-state-county/README.md

-# e-state-county: test for auditing three contests in 1, 2 or 3 counties
+# e-state-county: test for auditing four contests in 1, 2 or 3 counties

-These files are test input for auditing three contests.
-One is in a single tiny county, one is in two counties, and one is in three counties.
+These files are test input for auditing four contests.
+Two are in all three counties, one is in two counties, and one is in a single tiny county.

+One is opportunistic, across all 3 counties, and the others are all selected, to drive audits in the three corresponding ballot universes.

 Run via `audit.bash`.